Ready to join a class...

-The classes are made up of a number of parts which takes the child on a journey of developing skills, as opposed to just lots of techniques.
-The class starts with a story, this may be historical or an adventure story, usually with a moral, but always with a purpose.
-They then learn some forms, including sets.
+The classes are made up of a number of parts which takes the child on a journey of developing skills.
+The class starts with Chi Kung practice, which is the training on body, mind, energy.
+Students then learn and practice traditional Kungfu forms, including Kungfu sets.
 This usually involves stances, kicks or hand forms.
 Each working on various aspects and skills like strength, balance, poise, flexibility, co-operation.
 Using these skills we play a martial arts game, putting the skill into action.
 This creates less struggle and tension in the child and helps them be more engaged and at ease.
-They will also learn the Lion Dance
+They will also learn the Lion Dance.

 What effect will it have?